Kumano Hongu Taisha Shrine 熊野本宮大社

 Entry to the temple grounds is free, but there is a 300-yen charge to enter the treasure room

 Hongu Taisha is at the center of the Kumano Kodo pilgrimage route

 You might think the shrine looks relatively youthful for its 900-odd years, and you would be right.
 In 1889, a great flood swept through the shrine at its original home of Oyunohara.
-What remained was transported and meticulously rebuilt in its current home in Tanabe.
+What remained was transported to its current home in Tanabe and meticulously rebuilt.

 The original site is a quick walk from the current shrine grounds, easily marked by the massive torii gate built in 2000 to commemorate the former location.

-All the pilgrimage routes on the historic Kumano Kodo Pilgrimage Trail eventually come to the stone steps leading up to the grand shrine of Kumano Hongu Taisha.
+All the pilgrimage routes on the historic Kumano Kodo Pilgrimage Route eventually come to the stone steps leading up to the grand shrine of Kumano Hongu Taisha Shrine .
 However, not all visitors have endured the arduous weeks of walking through rugged mountain terrain that the ancient pilgrims undertook.
-Today, the shrine is very popular with casual day visitors and is particularly crowded during the New Year period.
+Today, the shrine is very popular with day visitors and is particularly crowded during the New Year period.

-In contrast to the vivid reds of Hayatama and Nachi Taisha, Kumano Hongu Taisha strikes a more subdued figure as its wooden façade blends into its natural background.
-No less impressive than its Kumano Sanzan cousins, however, its sweeping cypress bark roof is a beautiful piece of shrine architecture that feels ancient as you look at it.
+In contrast to the vivid reds of Hayatama and Nachi Taisha, Kumano Hongu Taisha strikes a more subdued figure as its wooden facade blends into its natural background.
+Its sweeping cypress bark roof is particularly impressive.